Wicked Money Questions

 A wicked question asks: how is it that I can both want stability and resist structure? — which holds both as real, valid, and worth understanding.

-I really enjoyed this exercise.
-I love ambiguous things.
-I love when we finally name something that's been sitting unsaid.
-I love questions that don't demand a neat answer.
-And the whole point — the thing that makes these different — is that you're not trying to fix the tension.
-You're noticing it's there.
-And then, naturally, you start to get curious about the why (and what next).
+And that the starting point is you are not immediately trying to fix or resolve the tension.
+You're noticing or naming it's there.
+And then, naturally, you start to get curious about the why (and maybe what comes next).

-Why money is full of wicked tensions
+Money is full of wicked tensions

 And yet the lived experience of money — especially for mission-led founders, business owners and creatives, who are very often in close proximity to money whilst carrying a lot of mixed feelings about it — is anything but linear.
 (And isn't that a wicked question in itself?)

-Money carries the weight and depth of our experiences, education, family history, identity, culture, survival, beliefs and more.
+If you've ever listened to an episode of my podcast, The Money Story Project, you'll be well acquainted with this truth already - that money is layered.
+And it is because money carries the weight and depth of our experiences, education, family history, identity, culture, survival, beliefs and more.
 Money is entangled with worth and visibility and belonging and fear and... a great many other things.
-The narratives we have heard and lived through around money and meaning.
+The narratives we have heard and lived through around money and meaning - they pop up consciously (or unconsciously) whenever we interact with money.

 Instead of asking: what's wrong with me? or what am I even supposed to be doing?

 We begin asking: what tension am I inside?
 What else exists here?
+Have I ever considered there is this but there is also that?

 Wicked questions in practice